 We are known as the Gateway City as we are the central city to pass through on your way to Alaska, the Yukon, as well as Haida Gwaii.
 There are an abundance of ride-share options on Facebook that can take you to and from Prince George along with an International airport, a private bus system south and a train to Jasper and Smithers .

 Can host families

 Lots of parking area.
 No water hook up, but an outdoor hose, and access to a power cord.
 But the treehouse is just so much better!
-No wifi outside.
+Limited wifi outside of house.